Wedding Frequently Asked Questions

 Blog post - Perth's best elopement and wedding vendors

-How can I make my wedding more eco-friendly?
+How can we make our wedding more eco-friendly?

-You can use this free resource by Mindfully Wed - Less Stuff, More Meaning to calculate your wedding's footprint and get ideas of how to reduce and offset any impact.
+You can use this Wedding Footprint Calculator - a free resource from Mindfully Wed - to calculate your wedding's footprint and get ideas of how to reduce and offset any impact.

 Some examples of eco-conscious, Earth friendly ceremony choices include: